 Customer Information Data Management Systems | Pitney Bowes

-Women's Wear Daily on Single Customer View a byline from Navin Sharma
+Women's Wear Daily on Single Customer View

 Just a few years ago, the average product turnover within the industry was as long as 20 months, but with consumers’ sense of instant gratification going more mainstream with fast-fashion stores, the need to deliver what customers want and when they want it has become a major competitive advantage among retailers.